-(WASHINGTON, D.C.) - Congressman Roger Marshall will begin his May Listening Tour on Wednesday, May 9.
+(WASHINGTON, D.C.) - Congressman Roger Marshall will begin his July Listening Tour on Thursday, July 6.
 Constituents are encouraged to attend and ask questions.
-This will make 25 listening tour stops this year, separate from other public events attended.
+This will make 35 listening tour stops this year, separate from other public events attended.

 (WASHINGTON, D.C.) - Congressman Roger Marshall released the following statement regarding the EPA's decision to repeal the Waters of the U.S. rule:

 "I commend and thank the Trump Administration for their decisive and effective actions to repeal the misguided Waters of the United States rule.